 - Those planning to explore higher elevations should carry warm clothing and take the advice of local guides as conditions can change quickly.

-For more detailed information check out Best time to visit Costa Rica.
+For more detailed information on when to visit Costa Rica, check out Best time to visit Costa Rica.

 - If you have recently visited certain African or South American countries, including Brazil, Colombia, Ecuador or Peru, you will be required to show proof that you have been vaccinated against Yellow Fever.